 Who are we?

-Under the purposes of data protection law, advice.scot as data controller, are responsible for ensuring the personal information of those engaging with our services is kept safe and secure.
+Under the purposes of data protection law, Advice Direct Scotland as data controller, are responsible for ensuring the personal information of those engaging with our services is kept safe and secure.
 This means we only will use your information for the purposes of monitoring, research and improving the overall efficiency of our service.

 We are registered as a data controller with the Information Commissioner’s Office.
 Our registration number is Z9035412.